 Amongst your prepared items you should also have food and water available for the mother.
 Don’t be worried if you find your dog vomiting, defecating and urinating excessively during the whelping process.
 This is completely natural and to be expected.
 You can help by cleaning up the whelping area.

 Perhaps she has not delivered as many puppies as the x-ray indicated.
-Or, in the absence of an x-ray perhaps your own instinct is telling you she has not delivered all the pups.
-If this is the case you should immediately seek out the advice and help of your veterinary doctor.
+Or, in the absence of an x-ray perhaps your own instinct is telling you she has not delivered all the pups yet.
+If this is the case you should immediately seek out the advice and help of your vet.

-Once the birth of all puppies is complete your dog will be in severe need of rest.
-You have to give her time and space to recuperate - don’t expect her to be chasing balls just yet.
+Once the birth of all puppies is complete your dog will be in extreme need to rest.
+Give it time and space to recuperate - don’t expect it to be chasing balls just yet.

-If initially she doesn’t appear interested in her puppies this may be a sign that she has an infection or some other medical issue.
-Consult your vet to get to the root of the problem.
+If initially your dog doesn’t appear interested in the puppies this may be a sign that it has an infection or some other medical issue.
+Consult your vet to get to the root of the problem ASAP.

 For several weeks after their birth you should continue to closely monitor the health of the mother and pups.
-If the mother continues to appear very tired or has any other symptoms that you are concerned about you should definitely err on the side of caution and take them up with your vet.
-He or she will advise you accordingly.
+If the mother continues to appear very tired or has any other symptoms that you are concerned about you should definitely choose to be cautious and take them all to the vet.
+He or she will advise you accordingly on what to do.

-From about three weeks old puppies should be able to start to play with toys.
+From about three weeks old, puppies should be able to start playing with toys.
 Having a chewy toy will help their teeth to develop and will encourage the pups to be playful and active.
-For at least the first four weeks the puppies should have only their mother’s milk.
+For at least the first four weeks the puppies should only have their mother’s milk.

-Also bear in mind that the mother may need extra food in the weeks after she has given birth.
-The event of the birth and needing to feed the puppies will have taken a lot out of her.
-You should be sure to have plenty of food on hand to help her rejuvenate.
+Also, bear in mind that the bitch may need extra food in the weeks after it has given birth.
+Giving birth and needing to feed the puppies will have taken a lot out of your dog.
+Be sure to have plenty of food on hand to help it rejuvenate and recover swiftly.

 Remember that taking good care of the mother and puppies will help to reduce the risk of infection or any other complications.
-Look after your pet and look out for the signs that anything is wrong.
+Look after your pet and look out for signs of anything going wrong.